Open Meeting Laws and Your Local Government

 Notice requirements depend in part on the type of meeting:

-• Emergency meetings.
-When there’s an emergency, and the standard methods can’t give advance notice, state law may require notice to be given to news media that can publicize the meeting.
+When there’s an emergency and standard methods would be ineffective to give notice, state law may require notice to be given to news media that can publicize the meeting.

 What To Do About Open Meeting Law Violations